Reading time : 6 min

 Once you have completed your name search, you may proceed with the registration of the trademark.

-The registration of a trademark allows you to obtain an exclusive right on its use.
+The registration allows you to obtain an exclusive right on its use.

 In Canada, trademark registration lasts for 10 years, but it can be renewed indefinitely.
 However, keep in mind that a trademark that is registered in Canada is only registered for Canada.
 If you wish to extend the registration of your trademark to the United States, you will need to file an application in that country (and also go through the preliminary trademark name search process).